dreams897/pokecrystal/README.md

 # Pokémon Red Remastered
-## A work-in-progress port of Pokémon Red to the Crystal engine
+## A work-in-progress QOL port of Pokémon Red to the Crystal engine
-## with QOL improvements and bug fixes

 ### Main Features: